August 31, 2004: Apple launches the iMac G5, a distinctive, white plastic computer that looks a little like the world’s biggest iPod.

 The last PowerPC

 For all its advances, however, the iMac G5 also marked an important closure point.
 It was the final iMac to use a PowerPC processor (more specifically, a 1.8GHz PowerPC 970 (G5) processor).
-Apple announced the switch to Intel CPUs in June 2005.
+Apple announced its momentous switch to Intel CPUs in June 2005.

 In practical terms, this meant the iMac G5 was the last model capable of natively running Mac OS 9 (Classic) applications.